mbofos01/BackPropagation-Letters/README.md

 Note: if you have Python and pyplot installed the program will create its own error/epoch and success/epoch plots, anyhow the requested files will still be created.

+For mre information your can read the Report.pdf which explains decision such as the train & test set creation and the parameters used.
 Instructions:

     Windows: